 If you lost money in an oil and gas deal or shale bond, call us.
 Even if your stockbroker has left the industry, his or her employer (brokerage firm) may still be liable.
 Most cases can be handled on a contingent fee basis meaning no legal fees unless we recover your money.

 Need more information?
+Visit our shale bond and oil and gas fraud recovery page.
+Ready to see if you have a case?
 Contact attorney Brian Mahany at or by telephone at (414) 704 -6731 (direct).
 All inquiries are protected by the attorney – client privilege and are kept strictly confidential.
 Talk to us today and we will help see if you have a case.

 MahanyLaw – America’s Fraud Recovery Lawyers